 Once you have the stepper drivers dialed in, unplug the printer while leaving the power on to drain any of the power left in the components.
 Once all the power is drained (the LED turns off), we can continue to plug the rest of the components back in to the printer.

 At this point, I put the case on the Ender 3.
 I loosely attached the 2 screws in the front of the machine and then screwed in the top of the case before tightening the two front screws.
+If you printed the cable protector, now is a good time to put it in.
 Then I attached the remaining wires in for the bed heater, hot end, hot end fan, and part cooling fan before placing the board in the case.
 If you put it in the case before connecting those wires… Well good luck!
 And this is the point that I attached the board to the case making sure that the wires were in a position that they wont get pinched.
 Use the screws that were holding the MELZI board to the metal housing to attach the new MKS board to the printed housing.
 And finally, start attaching the rest of the connections according to the image below.
 Just don’t attach the endstops (K-X, K-Y, and K-Z) just yet because we need to modify them.

 Before you go and try to put the endstops back in to the MKS, you need to modify them just a little.
 Teaching Tech does a good job explaining it in his video at the 6:20 mark.
 When you shave off that key, you can plug them in to the MKS.